dotnet/core/release-notes/6.0/install-linux.md

 6.0.100-preview.2.21155.3
 ```

-The `DOTNET_ROOT` environment variable is required in order to launch an application with their executables (like `myapp.exe`).
-The executables look for this environment variable to find the runtime if it is not installed in its regular location.
+The `DOTNET_ROOT` environment variable is required to launch an application with their executables (like `myapp.exe`).
+The executables look for this environment variable to find the runtime if it isn't installed in its regular location.
 The `PATH` environment variable must be updated if you want to use `dotnet` without absolute paths to its location.
 Setting both of these environment variables is optional.

 You can add your .NET install location permanently to your path if you'd like.